Every input your team takes in becomes structured knowledge.

 Approve, edit, or dismiss.
 That's the entire documentation job.

-SOPs as a platform
+Dossiers as a platform

 Not just documentation for people.
 Documentation for your entire toolchain.